Musical Motives in the Ring

 Deryck Cooke, I Saw the World End, OUP, 1979.

-has vanished from The Ring, recalling his symbolic function as both god of fire and god of mind, so does Freia’s theme continue to reappear when she has
+The Ring, recalling his symbolic function as both god of fire and god of mind, so does Freia’s theme continue to reappear when she has vanished,

 Opera and Drama

-function akin to thought, only when the emotion uttered in that motive has been definitely conditioned by a definite object, and proclaimed by a definite
+thought, only when the emotion uttered in that motive has been definitely conditioned by a definite object, and proclaimed by a definite individual before our

-leading motive) does not have one fixed meaning.
-We should not be misled by Anna Russell’s humorous description of the leading
+motive) does not have one fixed meaning.
+We should not be misled by Anna Russell’s humorous description of the leading motives as musical

 Richard Wagner to August Röckel, 25 January 1854.